flybywiresim/docs/docs/pilots-corner/beginner-guide/engine-start-taxi.md

         The FlyByWire checklist's trim section at the bottom indicates we would need to set a nose up trim of about 0.2.

-    !!! warning "The CG scale available in the Asobo's model of the flight deck not entirely accurate for the A320neo."
+    !!! warning "The CG scale available in the Asobo's model of the flight deck not entirely accurate for the A320neo.
+This is fixed when using the [Development]( https://docs.flybywiresim.com/fbw-a32nx/fbw-versions/#development-version-recommended) Version of the Plane."